Skip to content

 echo "Access token SHA-256: $TOKEN_SHA256"

-7. Set the maximum expected length of the local user IDs, required for the computation of pairwise subject IDs.
+Set the maximum expected length of local subject identifiers.

-8. Set up a database for the Connect2id server to persist its own data, such as client registrations and authorisations.
+Set up a database for the Connect2id server to persist its data, such as client registrations, authorisation records and session data.

-To support a FAPI security profile a few additional configurations are needed.
+To support a FAPI security profile, additional configuration is required.